Martyn Moxon: International career

-Moxon was described by ESPNcricinfo as "the unluckiest of the eight men to make 99 in a Test but never a century".
+Moxon was described by Cricinfo as "the unluckiest of the eight men to make 99 in a Test but never a century".
 This observation is made because early in Moxon's innings when he made 99, in the second test against New Zealand in 1987–88 (Moxon's sixth test in total), he swept three runs seemingly off the middle of the bat only for the umpire to signal leg byes, costing Moxon the runs that would have taken him to a century.
 He appeared also to be building an innings in the next test, but rain washed out the last two days with Moxon stuck on 81 not out.

 In June 1988, Moxon was recalled to the test side at Lord's in place of Mike Gatting to bat at number 3.
 By this time, television commentators such as Tom Graveney had begun to spot a discernible hole in Moxon's technique: when playing forward his left knee would not come forward quite far enough creating a small "gate".
 Malcolm Marshall exploited this in the Old Trafford test of that series, bowling Moxon "through the gate".
 England lost both Test matches heavily and lost the series.

 His final test match came the following summer, for an England again being heavily beaten.
 Australia batted first at Trent Bridge, rival opening batters Geoff Marsh and Mark Taylor batting through the whole of the first day without being dismissed.
 Finally getting into bat just before lunch on the third day, Moxon suffered somewhat by the comparison and was dismissed by Terry Alderman (who was having a prolific summer against English batters) for 0 in the first over.
 In the second innings Moxon was demoted down the order.
 Although he at least got on the score sheet, making 18, England were heavily beaten again and Moxon never played for England again, although he captained an England 'A' tour of Australia in 1992–3.

 Moxon played in a struggling era for English cricket, the team not winning any of the Test matches in which he played, and only 2 of his 8 ODIs.
 As of May 2022, only one England player (Bruce French, who played alongside Moxon in most of Moxon's tests) played more Tests for England without finishing on the winning side.